Robjects-Timers/Timer_v0/README.md

   -  **P4**: When a triggering signal is received, the relay turns off after a CL time, then turns on for an OP time.
 Once the timer completes, the relay turns off.

 ###### 2. Configuring the timer Circuit:
-We'll be using the P1-P3 (P1.1,P1.2,P1.3 for Seven Seg variation) for basic test runs and P4 for the final timer application.

 Here are the directions for changing timer hardware functionality:

 - To configure different modes
 > 1. Turn Power on